-The control dam at the London Street Generating Station is operated for the purpose of supporting the generation of hydroelectricity.
-Water in excess of what is able to run through the generating station is routed through the dam; in contrast the dam is completely closed if there is only sufficient water for the generating station.
+The control dam at the Water Street Pumphouse is operated for the purpose of supporting the generation of hydroelectricity and pumphouse facilities and in accordance with the TSW instructions for operation.
+Water in excess of what is able to run through the generating station and pumphouse is routed through the dam, in contrast the dam is completely closed if there is only sufficient water for the generating station.
 The facility has very little ability to hold back water.